unit8co/darts/COVARIATES.md

 validation datasets satisfy the minimum length requirements from [section 3.1.1.](#311-requirements-for-training-with-past-and-future-covariates)

+Instead of splitting by time, you can also reserver another subset of time series as validation set.

-The model trains itself the same way as before but additonally evaluates the loss on the validation dataset and keeps track of the best performing model.
+The model trains itself the same way as before but additionally evaluates the loss on the validation dataset and keeps track of the best performing model using this validation loss.

 ## 3.2.
 Forecast/Prediction